 Have the child read aloud to you daily.
 Let them pick a book and you pick a book.
 Be patient in pointing out letter sounds, sight words, etc. If you, or they, start getting frustrated: STOP.

 If your child struggles with letter sounds, practice the alphabet, even if they’re older.
-Try this book for some great games or for kids who hate workbook pages.
+Try ‘I Hear With My Little Ear: And 101 Other Phonics Games’ for kids who hate workbook pages.

 Let them see you reading.